airdropfreebies/first-contributions/additional-material/Things a non Programmer can do.md

 15. **Teach and Help others**:
 The best way to learn more about a topic is to try to teach it.
 The best teacher is the one who can explain complex stuff with simple examples.
 So you need to try to be the best teacher to be the best learner and the best in your programming world.
 Teaching others will make you feel better about yourself and it will help you get better skills and knowledge in your profession.
 When you get help from someone don't keep it to yourself share it with others.
 Make the world a better place to live.

+16. **Translate Documentation**: If you are proficient in multiple languages, you can contribute by translating project documentation, user guides, or interface elements into other languages to make the project more accessible globally.

+17. **Create and Maintain Community Forums**: Help set up and moderate community forums or discussion boards where users and developers can ask questions, share ideas, and collaborate.

+18. **Organize Events**: Coordinate or help organize local meetups, workshops, or conferences related to the project to foster community engagement and knowledge sharing.